Are you a lucky person? Start talking about the lottery, says Dorothy Rowe in The Real Meaning of Money, and pretty soon, you’re talking about magic.

 - Round up to your ‘lucky numbers’.
-If you have $100 in the bank and 7 is your lucky number, round it up to $107 or $100.77 or whatever you can afford.
-When interest is paid in and brings it up to say $107.30, round it up once more.
+If you have $100 in the bank and 7 is your lucky number, round it up.
+To $107, or $100.77, or whatever you can afford.
+When you receive interest which makes the total say $107.30, round it up once more.

 - Draw up your own plans and fantasies – not the rubbish sold to you in the ads.

 - Reward yourself with a small treat when you reach a savings goal.
 And if you really need the thrill of uncertainty, do a random draw when you reach your goal and give yourself a prize.

 If you enjoy #enrichmentality please share it!